301: Cave Dwellers

 “Throw in the next one.”
 Just like the other one.

 A reference to the song “Don’t Bogart Me,” a.k.a.
 “Don’t Bogart That Joint” by the Fraternity of Man, which contains the line “Roll another one, just like the other one.”
 It was released in 1968 and was made famous in the 1969 counterculture film Easy Rider.
+A brief live version by the band Little Feat appears on their 1978 album Waiting for Columbus, and got a fair amount of FM radio airplay.
 (Thanks to Jay Young for this reference.)

 You know, Streep was up for this role.